yinyanlv/ruster/README.md

 then open broswer 'http://localhost:8000/'

 ## Support Ruster/支持Ruster
-Ruster is community project for community, It's need money for Cloud server to support the online website.
+Ruster is community project for community, It's need money for Cloud server to support the [Ruster](http://ruster.xyz/).
 If you will let the project have a bright future and want help the project, please gave your hand thanks. at this moment you can contact [krircc](https://github.com/krircc) or krircc@aliyun.com

 ## License